 Professionals who work in production data processing as it relates to reservoir description and dynamics.

 Basic math skills are required.
 Some higher-level math is helpful but all problems can be solved with a spreadsheet.

 Steven W. Poston is a professor emeritus at Texas A&M University with over 45 years’ experience in the petroleum industry.
 His vast career includes reservoir engineering and decline curve analysis, teaching, and consulting in the US, Middle East, Africa, Latin America, and Russia.

 Poston is a member of SPE and has served on numerous committees including the committee on rewriting the seven-volume Petroleum Engineering Handbook.
 He co-authored many technical papers and presented over 41 at various university and technical meetings.
 He is also co-author of Overpressured Gas Reservoirs with Robert R. Berg and Analysis of Production Decline Curves with Bobby D. Poe Jr.

-Poston received his BS and ME degrees in geological engineering and his PhD in petroleum engineering from Texas A&M University.
+Poston received his BSc and ME degrees in geological engineering and his PhD in petroleum engineering from Texas A&M University.